PG1003/filesystem/reference.md

 # filesystem for Lua - Reference

-This reference is based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation. cppreference provides a more detailed explanation regarding the implementation and edge cases of functions that are made available by this module to Lua.
+This reference is based on the [cppreference.com filesystem](https://en.cppreference.com/w/cpp/filesystem) documentation.
+Cppreference provides a more detailed explanation regarding the implementation and edge cases of functions that are made available by this module to Lua.

 The names of the functions and objects used by the API of this Lua modules are equivalent to the functions, enums and objects as specified for the C++ `std::filesystem` library.